JayRay5/DIVE-Doc/README.md

 ```
 It will save the score as a JSON file in the "./experiments/model_{m}/dla/" folder.
 ## Citation
-If you find DIVE-Doc useful for your research, please consider citing our paper:
+If you find DIVE-Doc useful for your research, please cite:

 ```bibtex
 #TO COMPLET